Salvation Army Clitheroe Center Womens Residential

 Salvation Army Clitheroe Center Womens Residential - Anchorage, AK

-Salvation Army Clitheroe Center Womens Residential is an addiction treatment center located at 1700 A Street in the 99501 zip code in Anchorage, AK.
-It is operated by a private non-profit organization.
-Some of the treatment approaches used by Salvation Army Clitheroe Center Womens Residential include community reinforcement, substance use counseling approach and anger management.
-Salvation Army Clitheroe Center Womens Residential provides short-term residential treatment, residential treatment and long-term residential treatment.
-It also provides substance use treatment and co-occurring mental health and drug abuse disorders.
-Other addiction treatment offered includes treatment for internet use disorder, treatment for gambling disorder and treatment for non-substance use addiction disorder.
+Salvation Army Clitheroe Center Womens Residential is an addiction treatment facility situated at 1700 A Street in the 99501 zip code in Anchorage, AK.
+It specializes in Naltrexone treatment.
+Some of the treatment approaches used by Salvation Army Clitheroe Center Womens Residential include community reinforcement, dialectical behavior therapy and substance use counseling approach.
+Salvation Army Clitheroe Center Womens Residential provides residential treatment, long-term residential treatment and short-term residential treatment.
+It also provides co-occurring mental health and drug abuse disorders and substance use treatment.
+Other addiction treatment offered includes treatment for gambling disorder, treatment for internet use disorder and treatment for non-substance use addiction disorder.

 Address: 1700 A Street, Anchorage, AK 99501